Find Grad Schools

 6 Yearly Graduations

 North Carolina State University is the 2nd most popular school in the nation for students seeking a doctor's degree in forestry, general.
 Roughly 36,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,459 per year.
+The average in-state tuition for full-time undergraduates is $6,535 per year, while in-state graduate students, on average, pay $9,095 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in forestry, general from NC State.
-Of these students, 11% were women and 11% were members of underrepresented racial-ethnic groups.
+About 45% of this group were women, and 9% were students from an underrepresented racial-ethnic group.

 #3